SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 The renderer is responsible to update the objects properties and positions in the scene at each frame, taking the passed time in consideration, under certain conditions (`analyser`  availability,  conditions over data objects (`tdd` and `ftt`)).
 The  `render()`  function updates the cubes’  `scale`  properties on the base of the `ftt`  array data content (Frequency Domain Data after Fourier Fast Transform algorithm was applied) and the coefficients and parameters updated by the user in the *Control Panel GUI*.

-Note that some of the properties a updated out of the renderer when some events occurs and are managed by certain handlers.
+Note that some of the properties are updated out of the renderer when some events occurs and are managed by certain handlers.
 This is the case of the  *Control Panel GUI*  components.

+Getting back to the renderer...

+The render updates also the *Spiral Spheres’*  y-position based on the (updated) average of the `tdd` array (`tddAvg`) that is normalized with the `offsetUpdateSpeed = 0.23` parameter.
+In this way we have a bouncing vibration animation of the *Spiral Spheres* and of the corresponding two point lights added to them.